 - Place a Dutch oven or large pan with high sides over medium heat.
 Add 4 Tbsp butter.
 When butter melts, add onion and saute until tender, 6 to 7 minutes.

 - Stir in 1/2 cup flour, 1 tsp dried thyme, and garlic.
 Cook, stirring, until no dry spots remain, about 2 minutes.

 - Slowly pour in 4 cups stock, whisking as you add the stock.
 Bring to a simmer, scraping up any dried bits on the bottom of the pan.
-Simmer until mixture thickens slightly, 3 to 4 minutes.
+Simmer until mixture turns slightly golden and gets very thick, 8 to 10 minutes.
+It should resemble a thick gravy.
 (See notes below if you want to freeze this meal.)

 - Transfer contents of the pan to the bowl of a slow cooker.

 - Add 3 cups chicken stock, chicken thighs, carrots, celery, and bay leaves.